 Unit aim (s) This unit provides the knowledge and understanding required to support the safeguarding of children and young people.
 The unit contains material on e-safety.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Units need to be assessed in line with the Skills for Development RQF Assessment Principles Details of the relationship of the unit and relevant national occupational CCLD 305 Protect and promote children's rights standards LDSS NOS Unit 1: Contribute to the protection of children and young people from abuse
+Assessment requirements specified by a sector or regulatory body (if appropriate) Units need to be assessed in line with the Skills for Development RQF Assessment Principles Details of the relationship of the unit and relevant national occupational CCLD 305 Protect and promote children's rights standards LDSS NOS Unit 1: Contribute to the protection of children and young people from abuse HSC NOS Unit 34 Promote the well-being and protection of children and young people

-HSC NOS Unit 34 Promote the well-being and protection of children and young people CWDC Training, support and development standards for Foster care Standard 6: Safeguard children and young people UK Codes of Practice for Social Care Workers
+CWDC Training, support and development standards for Foster care Standard 6: Safeguard children and young people UK Codes of Practice for Social Care Workers

-Title: D/601/1696 Support children and young people's health and safety Level: 3 Credit Value: 2 GLH 15 Learning Outcomes Assessment Criteria The learner will; The learner can; 1.
-Understand how to plan and provide environments and services that support children and young people's health and safety 1.1.
-Describe the factors to take into account when planning healthy and safe indoor and outdoor environments and services 1.2 Explain how health and safety is monitored and maintained and how people in the work setting are made aware of risks and hazards and encouraged to work safely 1.3 Identify sources of current guidance for planning healthy and safe environments and services 1.4 Explain how current health and safety legislation, policies and procedures are implemented in own work setting or service Be able to recognise and manage risks to health, safety and security in a work setting or off site visits 2.1 Demonstrate how to identify potential hazards to the health, safety and security of children or young people, families and other visitors and colleagues 2.2 Demonstrate ability to deal with hazards in the work setting or in off site visits 2.3 Undertake a health and safety risk assessment in own work setting or service illustrating how its implementation will reduce risk
+Title: D/601/1696 Support children and young people's health and safety Level: 3 Credit Value: 2 GLH 15 Learning Outcomes Assessment Criteria The learner will; The learner can; Understand how to plan and provide environments and services that support children and young people's health and safety Describe the factors to take into account when planning healthy and safe indoor and outdoor environments and services 1.2 Explain how health and safety is monitored and maintained and how people in the work setting are made aware of risks and hazards and encouraged to work safely 1.3 Identify sources of current guidance for planning healthy and safe environments and services 1.4 Explain how current health and safety legislation, policies and procedures are implemented in own work setting or service Be able to recognise and manage risks to health, safety and security in a work setting or off site visits 2.1 Demonstrate how to identify potential hazards to the health, safety and security of children or young people, families and other visitors and colleagues 2.2 Demonstrate ability to deal with hazards in the work setting or in off site visits 2.3 Undertake a health and safety risk assessment in own work setting or service illustrating how its implementation will reduce risk

-- in how health and safety risk sments are monitored and wed 3 Understand how to support children and young people to assess and manage risk for themselves balar in why it is important to take a nced approach to risk agement rights young in the dilemma between the and choices of children and g people and health and safety rements suppo example from own practice of orting children or young people to s and manage risk 4.
-Understand appropriate responses to accidents, incidents emergencies and illness in work settings and off site visits the se accid in the policies and procedures of etting or service in response to lents, incidents, emergencies illness record incide ify the correct procedures for ding and reporting accidents, ents, injuries, signs of illness and emergencies
+2.4 Explain how health and safety risk assessments are monitored and reviewed 3 Understand how to support children and young people to assess and manage risk for themselves 3.1 Explain why it is important to take a balanced approach to risk management 3.2 Explain the dilemma between the rights and choices of children and young people and health and safety requirements 3.3 Give example from own practice of supporting children or young people to assess and manage risk Understand appropriate responses to accidents, incidents emergencies and illness in work settings and off site visits 4.1 Explain the policies and procedures of the setting or service in response to accidents, incidents, emergencies and illness 4.2 Identify the correct procedures for recording and reporting accidents, incidents, injuries, signs of illness and other emergencies